react-navigation/react-navigation/packages/material-top-tabs/README.md

 React Navigation integration for animated tab view component from [`react-native-tab-view`](https://github.com/react-native-community/react-native-tab-view).

+Documentation can be found on the [React Navigation website](https://reactnavigation.org/docs/en/next/material-top-tab-navigator.html).

 ## Installation

 Open a Terminal in your project's folder and run,